 - 5.5 cups powdered sugar/icing sugar

-- 3 tbsp Dream Whip powder *or substitute another powdered whipped dessert topping
+- 3 tablespoon Dream Whip powder *or substitute another powdered whipped dessert topping

 - 1.5 cup cocoa

-- 2 tbsp vanilla depending on your personal taste
+- 2 tablespoon vanilla depending on your personal taste

 - Add the shortening to the mixer and mix for a couple of minutes, then gradually add the powdered sugar, Dream whip, cocoa and blend together until smooth.